 #5: Last but not least, never buy anything that you don’t absolutely need.
 Also, don’t hoard things that you don’t need because it leads to clutter.

-If you are in need of inspiration to get minimal interior design right, check out how to choose colours for a Scandinavian home.
+If you are in need of inspiration to get minimal interior design right, check this out: Get Expert Advice on How to Choose Colours for Scandinavian Interiors.